 In his early career, Mr. Zok worked at HVS International and Hilton International.
 He holds a Bachelor of Science in Hotel Management from the University of Surrey and a Masters of Arts in Property Valuation and Law from City University Business School in London.
-He is fluent in English, French, and Arabic.

 + View more

 Keith Robertson joined Kingdom Hotel Investments (KHI) in October 2011 as Vice President – Group Finance.
 He was appointed Senior Vice President – Group Finance in July 2015, a role he held for 18 months before being promoted to Executive Vice President, Co-Chief Financial Officer in January 2017, a title he shares with Lourens Kruger.

 Today, Mr. Robertson is responsible for overseeing all aspects of the company’s corporate financial affairs.
 Mr. Robertson’s scope of responsibility extends to asset-level financial reporting and control, the Kingdom Group’s worldwide taxation affairs in addition to being actively involved in all aspects of the financial implications of its M&A activity.
 Mr. Robertson played a key role in the financial structuring of the sale and merger of FRHI to AccorHotels in July 2016, the deal value of which was excess of US$3bn.